An adaptive strategy for sequential designs of multilevel computer experiments: The special case of a uniform tensor grid: optimal numbers of runs

 \section{The special case of a uniform tensor grid: optimal numbers of runs}

 Although MLASCE produces an efficient statistical emulator, the number of data points for each computer simulation is actually unknown until the algorithm finishes its computation.
-It would be beneficial to get a sense of optimal size of experimental design before running computer simulations albeit in the case of space filling design.
-This is the case if locations of design are specified by prior knowledge of a system.
-In this section, an analysis of optimal numbers of runs (prior to actual implementation of computer simulations) is provided and this is independent of the algorithm of MLASCE presented in previous sections.
+It would be beneficial to get a sense of an optimal number of experimental design points before running computer simulations, albeit in the case of space filling design.
+This can be the case if the locations of the design are specified by prior knowledge of a system.
+In this section, an analysis of optimal numbers of runs (prior to actual implementation of computer simulations) is provided and this is independent of the algorithm of MLASCE presented in the previous sections.
+We again assume that the evaluations of the each increment $\delta_{l}(x)$ are the realizations of the mutually independent GP $\eta_{l}(x) \sim \text{GP}(0,K_{l}(x,x^{\prime}))$.
 The scheme presented in this part is similar to that of MLMC (\ref{MLMLprinciple}): the error of the emulator is expressed as a function of the number of data points $N_{l}$ and it is minimized under a restriction.
 The assumptions and notations are same as in the previous section.
-The main principle of this analysis is composed of (i) deriving a convergence rate of $|m_{l,N_{l}}^{\delta_{l}}\left(x\right) - \delta_{l}(x)|$ in (\ref{myerror}) with respect to the number of runs $N_{l}$ and (ii) minimizing the upper bound of (\ref{myerror}) as a function of $N_{l}$.
-There is rich literature regarding obtaining the convergence rate in the field of scattered data approximation (e.g. \citep{wendland2004scattered,wendland2005approximate}).
+The main principle of this analysis is composed of (i) deriving a convergence rate of $\sum_{l=1}^{L}|\eta_{l}(x)-m_{l,N_{l}}^{\eta_{l}}\left(x\right) |$ in (\ref{myerror_2}) with respect to the number of runs $N_{l}$ and (ii) minimising this upper bound as a function of $N_{l}$.
+Since the realizations $\eta(X_{l,N_{l}})$ are $\delta_{l}(X_{l,N_{l}})$, we take note that $m_{l,N_{l}}^{\delta_{l}}\left(x\right) = m_{l,N_{l}}^{\eta_{l}}\left(x\right)$.
+There is rich literature regarding obtaining the convergence rate in the field of scattered data approximation (e.g. \cite{wendland2004scattered,wendland2005approximate}).
 An approximation is constructed using radial basis functions originating from reproducing kernels and the approximation coincides with the mean of a conditioned GP.
 The results from this literature are hence directly transferable to approximation with GPs.
-The work of \cite{wang2020prediction} and \citep{teckentrup2020convergence} contains the most up-to-date application of scattered data approximation results for GPR.
-Given the limited size of training data, we are more interested in a pointwise prediction than an error bound in a Sobolev norm.
+The work of \cite{wang2020prediction} and \cite{teckentrup2020convergence} contains the most up-to-date application of scattered data approximation results for GPR.
 In \cite{wang2020prediction}, an upper bound of worst-case prediction error is given, which is to be applied to our analysis.